kaicarver/kaicarver.github.io/_posts/2020-09-18-platforms.md

 My choice so far is Gradient Paperspace.
 It works, free instances are available sometimes, and anyway we get a 15-dollar credit as fast.ai students.

 I "upgraded" by paying 8 dollars a month, because I was a bit confused and thought it might make things easier for me.
 But as far as I can tell this does nothing for me, since I currently don't need private instances.
 I'd be happy to hear from others on this.

+speed:

+K80 pretty fast, and pre-emptible version is cheaper

+Free-P5000 very fast!

+No GPU: doesn't work!

+Google Colab: very slow, I suppose there are faster options if you pay?